9 Tips for Celebrating Your Wife’s First Mother’s Day

 Doing something special for the woman who made you a dad should be an everyday affair — but it goes without saying that extra nice things should happen on Mother’s Day, and especially on her first-ever Mother’s Day.
 Still, it’s easy to get caught up in the chaos and hustle of new parenthood and forget to always say thanks, or I love you, or you make a delicious casserole.
 Mother’s Day gives you a chance to refocus on the woman with whom you share your life.
 So, if you’re celebrating your wife’s first Mother’s Day ever, here are a few ideas for making her feel special, appreciated, and loved.
 Some advice: Gifts don’t hurt, but especially when you have a new baby, small, heartfelt gestures are the way to go.
 Here are 9 thoughtful things to do to celebrate her.

 Prioritize Her Sleep

 Chances are she’d love to sleep in for another hour or three.
-So, prep a bottle and take the kid out for a walk so she can sleep in without interruption.
+So, prep a bottle and take the kid out for a walk so she can do so without interruption.
 Leave a thermos full of coffee on her nightstand.
 Maybe a nice plate of breakfast, too, with a handwritten card placed near it.
 Does she want to take a nap later instead of going out?
-Of course she can.
+Great.
+Make it happen.
 It’s her day.

 Dress Up the Baby